When I visited Tallinn in Estonia I thought I had stepped into a fairytale or the set of Frozen or Shek!

 We walked from the cruise ship terminal into the old town, it didn’t take long to get to the main square.
 It is called Town Hall Square as the town hall is in the square.
 We were taking lots of photos so we stopped a lot!

-It is a very picturesque city with cobble streets and turrets.
-There was a photo shot at every angle.
+It is a very picturesque city with cobbled streets and turrets.
+There was a photo shot from every angle.
 So bring your camera!

 The town hall square is surrounded by bars and restaurants.
-In the centre of the square is a big market selling all sorts from scarves, clothes, amber jewellery, food, souvenirs, etc.
+In the centre of the square is a big market selling all sorts of scarves, clothes, amber jewellery, food, souvenirs, etc.

 From the town hall square, you can walk up to Toompea Hill for views of the old town.
-We walked up the city walls for the view by the Virgin Tower.
+We walked up the city walls for the view of the Virgin Tower.

 The city wall around Tallinn is very old and sections of it were built-in the 13th century.
 More than a half of the wall has been preserved and rest has been restored.

 We walked through Catherine’s Alley, which is really like going back to the medieval era, as the doors are tiny!

 On the way up to the viewing point, we passed the Alexander Nevsky Cathedral.
 It is Russian Orthodox church and was completed in 1900 when Estonia was part of the Czarist Empire.